orcasdli/IMU_read_serial/README.md

 # IMU_read_serial
-Read IMU info from IMU device (customed, for example cheap IMU using MPU6050 or MPU9250)through a serial com.
+Read IMU info from IMU device (customed, for example cheap IMU using MPU6050 or MPU9250)through a serial com port.
 Currently using the serial package in ROS.

 I am using a cheap customed IMU with MPU9250 inside.
 It send IMU info through a serial com.
 I bought it from Taobao (yeah, made in China).
 The device is called JY901.
 The orginal examples do not contain a Linux example.
 This project can be used to similar devices.

 # How to use
 Actually you should have known these after some basic ROS learning.
 Make sure you can access the com port.
-Make sure you know the right com name such as "ttyUSB0"
+Make sure you know the right com port name such as "ttyUSB0"

 1. Make your own ROS workspace.
 Install the ROS serial package by `sudo apt-get install ros-<distro>-serial`